ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 When we analyse space usage of algorithms, we are usually only interested in the *additional* space that the algorithm uses during execution.

 Let's say that an algorithm is *in-place* if it only uses constant additional space, $O(1)$.
-For example, insertion sort is in-place, because it only allocates a constant number of variables to complete.
+For example, Insertion sort is in-place, because it only allocates a constant number of variables to complete.

 ::: example
 #### Example: Mergesort

-How much additional space does mergesort use?
+How much additional space does Mergesort use?
 Mergesort is a divide-and-conquer algorithm that calls itself recursively, halving the size of the problem in each call.
 The step that uses additional memory is the merging process, where we have to allocate a new array that we can fill with the merged values.